shallowsmith/repo-watcher/README.md

     - Packaging .deb using dpkg-deb or fpm
 - Make config file path configurable via a --config CLI argument
 - Implement version tagging for .deb files
+- Log to /var/log/ instead of local repo and let systemd run it with elevated privileges

 3.
 - Define staging directory for review